-In this context, the promotion of an environmental sustainability agenda has been sought, involving the entire academic community and the users of the Botanical Garden in practices of continuous improvement of environmental performance, betting on the fulfillment of commitments from the planning and planning of the campus, energy efficiency , renewable energy sources and air quality, resource and waste management, water conservation and effluent management, and environmental training and participation of the academic community.
+In this context, the promotion of an environmental sustainability agenda has been sought, involving the entire academic community and the users of the Botanical Garden in practices of continuous improvement of environmental performance, betting on the fulfillment of commitments from the planning of the campus, energy efficiency , renewable energy sources and air quality, resource and waste management, water conservation and effluent management, and environmental training and participation of the academic community.

 In recent years, measures have been taken to reduce the carbon footprint of university facilities, which, although recognized as a multi-year plan, represent a structural measure for UTAD.
 One of the objectives is the recognition of the University Campus at the level of ISO 14001 and 50001.
 In this sense important steps have been taken, both in the reduction of the energy bill and in the management of water and waste.
 In 2017 and 2018, an important step was the energy and air quality certification, under Decree-Law no. 118/138, of all UTAD’s buildings.

 Likewise, the environmentally friendly materials in the built heritage have been phased out gradually, and strategies have been adopted for sustainable construction in new buildings.